-How AI is Being Used in Counselling and Psychotherapy
+The Role of AI in Counselling and Psychotherapy

 AI applications in mental health range from chatbots to advanced data analysis tools.
 Some common uses include: